 The term lattice tower/mast refers to a load-bearing component in truss construction that takes up high loads at comparatively low self-weight and safely transfers them.
 Lattice towers/masts characterize cranes, hoists, scaffold towers, radio and power transmission lines, as well as work platforms.
 In construction, demolition and extraction, they form the structural basis for lifting, positioning, and safely dismantling heavy components.
-For applications by Darda GmbH—such as concrete demolition and specialized deconstruction, gutting and cutting works—lattice towers/masts provide the necessary reach, stability, and control to bring tools like concrete pulverizers, steel shears, or hydraulic wedge splitters safely and efficiently to the point of use.
+For applications by Darda GmbH – such as concrete demolition and specialized deconstruction, gutting and cutting works – lattice towers/masts provide the necessary reach, stability, and control to bring tools like concrete pulverizers, steel shears, or hydraulic wedge splitters safely and efficiently to the point of use.
+In practice, the terms lattice boom and trussed mast are also used where modular segment systems enable rapid adaptation to task-specific geometries.

 Design, structural behavior, and operating principle of a lattice tower/mast

 The load-bearing action of a lattice tower/mast is based on short load paths through bar elements with clear force lines.
-This results in high stiffness at low weight—ideal for lifting technology and temporary load-bearing structures in construction and deconstruction environments.
+This results in high stiffness at low weight – ideal for lifting technology and temporary load-bearing structures in construction and deconstruction environments.
+Efficient triangulation minimizes secondary bending and enables reliable force transmission into foundations, slewing platforms, or carrier machines.

 Components and connections